Pedrocrlx/SubHub/backend/README.md

-# SubHub - Subscription Management API
+# SubHub - Subscription Management Backend

 SubHub is a subscription management application with a FastAPI backend allowing users to register, login, and track their subscription services.

 ## Project Overview

 SubHub helps users:
-- Track all their subscription services in one place
+- Track all their subscription services in one place.
-- Analyze monthly spending by subscription and category
+- Analyze monthly spending by subscription and category.
-- Get insights into their subscription habits
-- Search and filter their subscription data
+- Search and filter their subscription data.

 ## Libraries and Dependencies